DiasSDaniel/Projects/README.md

 ## Using a Random Forest Classifier to recognize handwritten characters from the Stanford OCR dataset

 This project has learning purposes.
-It is an attempt to create a good multi-class classification model, witch can recognize handwritten letters from the Stanford OCR dataset.
+It is an attempt to create a good multi-class classification model, which can recognize handwritten letters from the Stanford OCR dataset.
 By doing so, improving my machine learning skills and ability to apply ML theory to different scenarios.

 ### The Stanford OCR dataset